garrandall/popular-music-data/tracks/hypnotize-the-notorious-b-i-g-.md

 Gonna blast, squeeze first, ask questions last
 That's how most of these so-called gangsters pass
 At last, a nigga rapping 'bout blunts and broads
-Tits and bras, mÃ©nage Ã  trois, sex in expensive cars I still leave you on the pavement
+Tits and bras, ménage Ã  trois, sex in expensive cars I still leave you on the pavement
 Condo paid for, no car payment
 At my arraignment, note for the plaintiff